CuriousYoda/forum-image-scraper/README.md

     - endPage = 20
 - Verify "inputs.properties" and save.
 - Double click "forum-image-scraper.exe"
 - If double clicking doesn't work, open a commpand line prompt and run it by typing "forum-image-scraper.exe".
-This way you will be able to see if there any issues with your property file.
+This way you will be able to see if there are any issues with your property file.
 - Images will be downloaded to a folder one directory up.
 Folder structure will be as follows.
     - SiteName
         - ThreadName